Hugo Marcus: Islam

-When the Ahmadiyya community built the Berlin Mosque in 1923, Marcus met the charismatic Islamic missionary Sadruddin (1880–1980) who offered Marcus a permanent job educating the community's Muslim students on German language and culture, in addition to making him the editor of the mosque's journal, Die Moslemische Revue.
+When the Ahmadiyya community built the Berlin Mosque in 1923, Marcus met the Islamic missionary Sadruddin (1880–1980) who offered Marcus a permanent job educating the community's Muslim students on German language and culture, in addition to making him the editor of the mosque's journal, Die Moslemische Revue.
 Marcus' encounter with Indian Islamic culture opened his eyes to a new way of viewing himself and his sexuality, vastly different from the repressive Wilhelmian conception he grew up with.
 It allowed physical touch between men, like walking hand in hand, in addition to encouraging the type of close male bonding Marcus wrote about in many of his texts.
 Before British colonial power outlawed it, male homosexual relationships were even permitted in India, at least among the upper class.
 The new Muslim perspective helped Marcus dismantle his Nietzschean system of internal conflict, the battle between Dionysian and Apollonian within himself, and brought him some relief from his repression.

 Marcus still refrained from seeking any sort of homosexual relationship, though, and instead wrote prolifically about his views on Islam.
 Some of these treatises he published in Die Moslemische Revue.